Hearts Are Trumps (1934 film): Plot

-Toni, the daughter of a rich hotel owner, is looking for a man who doesn't just want her for her money.
-One day her father takes the yacht on an inspection trip south and takes Toni with him.
-Dressed as a cabin boy, she meets young Bert Reno, who also owns a hotel and owns a small inn on the coast.
+Toni, the daughter of a rich hotel owner, is looking for a man who does not just want her for her money.
+One day her father sails his yacht on an inspection trip south and takes Toni with him.
+Dressed as a cabin boy, she meets young Bert Reno, who also owns a hotel and a small inn on the coast.
 When she meets him again on land in women's clothing, she claims to be the sister of cabin boy Anton.
-Toni is hired as a waitress at Bert's hotel, hoping to find out if he's a good husband-to-be.
+Toni is hired as a waitress at Bert Reno's hotel, hoping to learn if he is a good husband-to-be.
 Things get complicated when Mrs. Neubauer, a childhood sweetheart of Toni's father, arrives.
-Coincidentally, he sees his daughter Toni again when they meet in Reno's hotel.
-Paulsen quickly understands that she works here incognito and therefore knows how to behave: he doesn't tell her.
+Coincidentally, he sees his daughter Toni again when they meet in Bert Reno's hotel.
+Paulsen quickly understands that she is working here incognito and does not blow her cover.

-Paulsen even goes so far as to be particularly cold and critical of his daughter: he doesn't like anything that Bert's new employee does.
-The fact that Reno is helping Toni at this moment is very convenient for father Paulsen, since he sincerely hopes that this colleague could finally be a man for (his daughter)'s life.
+Paulsen even goes so far as to be particularly critical of his daughter: he doesn't like anything that Bert Reno's new employee does.
+In these situations, Paulsen is gratified to see her boss sticking up for his new employee, hoping that this fellow hotel owner could finally be a husband for his daughter.
 Meanwhile, Bert doesn't want to lose contact with Toni's apparent brother, cabin boy Anton.
-For Toni, this means continuing the strenuous game of hide-and-seek that involved all sorts of disguises.
+For Toni, this means continuing the strenuous game of hide-and-seek that involves all sorts of disguises.
 If she has to play Anton now and again for Bert, she at least wants to use this role to warm him up more to Anton's supposed sister Toni.
 When Toni makes a terrible mistake as a hotel employee, Bert feels compelled to fire her.
 But he quickly realizes how much he misses the young woman.
 Bert finds out that Toni is Paulsen's daughter and rushes to the yacht on the quay to speak to Anton.
-Toni, who has just arrived there himself, cannot change quickly and is in the process of changing when Bert bursts in.
+Toni, who has just arrived there herself, is in the process of changing her attire when Bert bursts in.
 Only now does he realize that Anton and Toni are one and the same person.
-You fall into your arms.
+They fall into each other's arms.